Photo Credit: by Silviarita, from pixabay

 At what age should a woman stop using Vaginal HRT?

 The use of hormone replacement therapy products is typically not recommended in women greater than 60 years old.
-Using hormone replacement therapy above the age of 60 may increase the risk of blood clot formation that may cause stroke or heart attack.
+Using hormone replacement therapy above may increase the risk of blood clot formation that may cause stroke or heart attack.
 Your doctor will assess your risk versus benefit to decide if you can still take it when over 60 years of age.
 Be sure to review with your doctor at least once per year if you need to continue you HRT.

 Is Vaginal HRT safe for long-term use?